 - Make arrangements for the proper administration of Strathclyde Pension Fund's financial affairs and to ensure that a council officer has the responsibility for the administration of those affairs.
-In relation to Strathclyde Pension Fund, that officer is the Executive Director of Financial Services; - Manage the affairs of Strathclyde Pension Fund to secure the economic, efficient and effective use of resources and safeguard its assets; - Approve Strathclyde Pension Fund's Statement of Accounts (in Scotland, the audited accounts must be laid before a meeting of the council within two months of receipt of the audit certificate).
+In relation to Strathclyde Pension Fund, that officer is the Executive Director of Financial Services and Deputy Chief Executive; - Manage the affairs of Strathclyde Pension Fund to secure the economic, efficient and effective use of resources and safeguard its assets; - Approve Strathclyde Pension Fund's Statement of Accounts (in Scotland, the audited accounts must be laid before a meeting of the council within two months of receipt of the audit certificate).

-The Executive Director of Financial Services' and Deputy Chief Executive responsibilities
+The Executive Director of Financial Services and Deputy Chief Executive's responsibilities

-The Executive Director of Financial Services is responsible for the preparation of Strathclyde Pension Fund's Statement of Accounts in accordance with proper practices as set out in the Code of Practice on Local Authority Accounting in the United Kingdom (the Code).
+The Executive Director of Financial Services and Deputy Chief Executive is responsible for the preparation of Strathclyde Pension Fund's Statement of Accounts in accordance with proper practices as set out in the Code of Practice on Local Authority Accounting in the United Kingdom (the Code).

-In preparing this Statement of Accounts, the Executive Director of Financial Services has:
+In preparing this Statement of Accounts, the Executive Director of Financial Services and Deputy Chief Executive has:

-- Selected suitable accounting policies and then applied them consistently; - Made judgements and estimates that were reasonable and prudent;

-• Complied with the Code.
+- Selected suitable accounting policies and then applied them consistently; - Made judgements and estimates that were reasonable and prudent; - Complied with the Code.

-The Executive Director of Financial Services has also:
+The Executive Director of Financial Services and Deputy Chief Executive has also: